Patience will be rewarded

 BGUK aims to achieve capital growth predominantly by investing in a portfolio of UK equities, with the aim of providing a total return in excess of the FTSE All-Share Index.
 The company invests in a relatively concentrated portfolio of between 35 and 65 stocks, the majority of which are constituents of the FTSE 350 Index.

-The managers take a stock-picking (or bottom up) approach, and the size of individual stock holdings depends on the managers’ degree of conviction on the investment case, not the stock’s weight in any index.
+The managers take a stock-picking approach, and the size of individual stock holdings depends on the managers’ degree of conviction, not the stock’s weight in any index.
 BGUK may, if appropriate, use convertible securities, and equity-related derivatives for efficient portfolio management purposes.

 Baillie Gifford took over the management of BGUK’s portfolio at the end of June 2018 and has been managing it for just over four years now.
 While BGUK has been an investment trust since its launch in 1994, its name was changed in May 2021 to explicitly include the word trust.
-This was done to clarify that BGUK is an investment trust and therefore has all the advantages of a closed-end structure over an open-ended fund.
+This was done to clarify that BGUK is an investment trust and therefore has the characteristics of a closed-end structure rather than an open-ended fund.

 About the managers

 Baillie Gifford has 135 investors/analysts, spread across 23 teams, most of whom are based in its Edinburgh office.
 It is structured as a partnership and encourages a collegiate approach to managing money, although it allows its portfolio managers the freedom to have the final say about their portfolios.
 It managed or advised on about £231bn at the end of June 2022, of which £14.1bn was invested in UK equities.
 BGUK is co-managed by Iain McCombie and Milena Mileva (see page 26 for brief biographies of the managers).